JFLXCLOUD/NeXroll/README.md

 - Preroll management
   - Upload multiple preroll videos with metadata
   - Automatic thumbnail generation (FFmpeg)
-  - Tags and multiâ€‘category assignment with improved multiâ€‘select workflow
+  - Tags and multi category assignment with improved multi select workflow
 - Categories & Holiday Presets
   - Organize your library by categories (Default, Halloween, Christmas, etc.)
-  - Oneâ€‘click Holiday Presets initializer creates perâ€‘holiday categories and date ranges
+  - One click Holiday Presets initializer creates per holiday categories and date ranges
   - Apply a category to Plex as a preroll sequence
 - Scheduling
   - Flexible schedules with date/time ranges and recurrence
   - Optional fallback category when no schedule is active
-  - Realâ€‘time scheduler status
+  - Real time scheduler status

 - Media Server integration
   - Connect to Plex or Jellyfin servers